kellysmith1008/Refresh/Data-Handling-Training.md

 - Role-specific responsibilities

 ## Data Classification
 Understanding how to properly classify and handle data is essential for compliance and operational excellence.
-Whether you’re an engineer, manager, or part of the sales team, knowing the fundamentals of data security ensures you protect sensitive information and support your organization’s compliance goals.
-This lesson will give you the practical knowledge you need to confidently manage data in your daily work.
+Whether you’re an engineer, designer, manager, or part of the sales team, knowing the fundamentals of data security ensures you protect sensitive information and support CivicActions' compliance goals.
+Let's start by looking at the four tiers of data classification.

 ### Four tiers of data classification